riscv/riscv-crypto/tools/README.md

   ```
   to setup the project workspace.

-  - Note the values of `RISCV_ARCH` and `RISCV`.
-These describe the
+  - Note the value `RISCV`, This describes where the toolchain will be
-    target architctures, and where the toolchain will be installed too.
+    installed too.

 - Checkout the relevant repositories:
     ```sh